CHC43115

 Please note that students are strongly encouraged to contact a host organisation and arrange their work placement as early as possible.

-In the event that students are not able to secure their own work placement, please contact breakthru College so that we can assist you to secure work placement.
+In the event that students are not able to secure their own work placement, please contact Breakthru College so that we can assist you to secure work placement.

 Students will also be required to obtain a number of clearances as listed below.
 Please note it is the student’s responsibility to check with their work placement host organisation regarding what screening is required, as some organisations have different policies and procedures.